junjunwon/spring/README.md

 # Simple Board Project
+> the website for how to write on README : https://swalloow.tistory.com/66

 ##Summary
  - This project is about Simple Board on the webpage.
 I have been developing this project for understanding how to use CRUD.